LDEO-CREW/Pythonic-DISORT/README.md

 * `notebook > 6.5.2`
 * `matplotlib >= 3.6.0`

-In addition, a F2PY-wrapped Stamnes' DISORT, or equivalent, is required to properly run the last section (section 6).
+In addition, a F2PY-wrapped Stamnes' DISORT or equivalent (https://github.com/kconnour/pyRT_DISORT may work) is required to properly run the last section (section 6).

 ## Compatibility